 - shall insert the "a=setup" SDP attribute with the value:

-1) "active" if the IMS-ALG requested the eIMS-AGW to act as DTLS client; or
+1) "active" if the eP-CSCF (IMS-ALG) requested the eIMS-AGW to act as DTLS client; or

-2) "passive" if the eIMS-AGW shall take the DTLS server role;
+2) "passive" if the eIMS-AGW shall take the DTLS server role; and

+- for each received media line describing media that are to be transported within a data channel:

-- shall insert an "a=dcmap" attribute with the same values for the SCTP stream id, "subprotocol" and "label" parameters as received in the SDP offer, and with possible values for the "max-retr", "max-time", and "ordered" parameters according to the requirements of the transported data flow and capabilities of the eIMS-AGW;
+1) shall insert an "a=dcmap" attribute with the same values for the SCTP stream identifier, "subprotocol" and "label" parameters as received in the SDP offer, and with possible values for the "max-retr", "max-time", and "ordered" parameters according to the requirements of the transported data flow and capabilities of the eIMS-AGW;

-NOTE 3: For MSRP within data channels, the default values of the "max-retr" parameter, the "max-time" parameter and the "ordered" parameter apply and those parameters are not included.
+NOTE 5: For MSRP within data channels, the default values of the "max-retr" parameter, the "max-time" parameter and the "ordered" parameter apply and those parameters are not included.

-- may insert SDP "a=dcsa" attributes into the SDP answer towards the WebRTC access network encapsulating subprotocol specific SDP attributes received in the SDP answer, taking into account specific procedures defined for the subprotocol within the data channel; and
+2) should insert SDP "a=dcsa" attributes into the SDP answer towards the WebRTC access network encapsulating subprotocol specific SDP attributes received in the SDP answer, taking into account specific procedures defined for the subprotocol within the data channel;

+3) shall provide the information in the sent SDP "a=dcmap" attribute to the eIMS-AGW; and

-- may provide the information within the sent SDP "a=dcsa" attributes to the eIMS-AGW, taking into account specific procedures defined for the subprotocol within the data channel.
+4) may provide the information within the sent SDP "a=dcsa" attributes to the eIMS-AGW as "local dcsa" information elements, taking into account specific procedures defined for the subprotocol within the data channel.

-Upon receipt of an SDP offer from the IMS core network for new media streams that need to be transported within an WebRTC data channel on the WebRTC access network, the IMS-ALG:
+Upon receipt of an SDP offer from the IMS core network for new media streams that need to be transported within a WebRTC data channel on the WebRTC access network, the eP-CSCF (IMS-ALG):

 - shall determine if it can reuse an existing DTLS connection and SCTP association or if it needs to set up a new DTLS connection and SCTP association;